 What challenges do you expect?

-Being out there in the city is just what Zach and Simon do.
+Being out there in the city is what Zac and Simon do.
 Corona-compliant flash mob on Easter Sunday.
 Driving to Berlin to have a church service in a park.
 Mission trips to sort of dangerous countries.
 You name it.

-But how to mentor the new churchplants over distance?
-How often should we take the leaders together for fellowship, prayer, learning from us and from each other?
-How to mobilize everyday people for missions?
-We are not experienced in that yet.
+But how to mentor the new church plants from a distance?
+How often should we gather the leaders together for fellowship, prayer, learning from us and from each other?
+How to mobilize other people for missions?
+We aren’t experienced in that yet.

-We are also aware that we are very passionate.
-Probably we sometimes are too much for the people around us.
-We want to help everybody to come along.
-No matter how old or young, experienced or inexperienced they are.
+We are also aware that we are very passionate: sometimes we are probably too passionate for the people around us.
+We want to help everyone to come along and join in, no matter how old or young, experienced or inexperienced they are.

 What are you going to do?

 We will create an atmosphere where everybody is free to talk openly with each other about how their relationship with Christ is going (point 1).
-We will be emphasizing the importance of 1on1 discipleship by sharing about it in our gatherings and by connecting possible mentors with people who want to be mentored (point 2).
+We will be emphasizing the importance of 1-on-1 discipleship by sharing about it in our gatherings and by connecting possible mentors with people who want to be mentored (point 2).
 At least 5 new gatherings in different houses are going to be started in the next months (point 3).
 Every Sunday there will be testimonies from the last week, a time where people use the gifts of the Holy Spirit to help each other, and lunch fellowship (point 4).
-Besides the “Discipleship-Training-Week”, we plan at least two trips until the end of the year to help the old and new people to experience missions first hand (point 5).
+Besides the Discipleship Training Week, we are planning at least two trips until the end of the year to help the old and new people to experience missions first-hand (point 5).